 Decision Support and Audit Trail

-comparisons, and governance-ready rationale.
-This is what makes decisions defensible months later when the
+We produce a civic intelligence pack with explicit assumptions, traceable evidence, scenario comparisons, and governance-ready rationale.
+This is what makes decisions defensible months later — when elected members get cold feet, media scrutiny arrives, or an OIA request lands on the desk.

 Not anymore with the Civic Lab